rerun-io/rerun/docs/content/howto/notebook.md

 ---
-title: Using Rerun with Notebooks
+title: Embed Rerun in notebooks
-order: 3
+order: 600
 description: How to embed Rerun in notebooks like Jupyter or Colab
 ---